magiruuvelvet/jimaku-editor/README.en.md

  - `margin-side`

    Default side margin.
-Default is 100 (*may change once the implementation has started*).
+Default is 130.

    **Value can not be negative!**

  - `margin-top`

    For vertical text only.
 Default top margin.
-   Default is 150 (*may change once the implementation has started*).
+   Default is 90.

    **Value can not be negative!**